 Maidenhair fern has light green delicate foliage on arching brown to brownish black shiny fine stems, growing from underground rhizomes.
-One of the common indoor varieties is Adiantum raddianum ‘Fragrens’, but for a moist shady spot in the garden, grow the relatively tough Adiantum aethiopicum.
+One of the common indoor varieties is Adiantum raddianum ‘Fragrans', but for a moist shady spot in the garden, grow the relatively tough Australian native Adiantum aethiopicum.

 Maidenhair fern is commonly grown as an indoor plant in a pot or hanging basket in a bright room, away from direct sunlight and draughts.
-The Adiantum aethiopicum variety can also be grown in the garden, in well-drained soil rich in organic matter, in a cool, shady spot.
+The Australian native variety can also be grown in the garden, in well-drained soil rich in organic matter, in a cool, shady spot.
 It looks great next to a pond, or between rocks or pavers in a fernery.

 Maidenhair fern care is pretty straightforward.
 The most important thing is not to grow it in a room where the climate fluctuates.
 Maidenhair fern is happiest in places where the warmth and humidity stays the same.
 Sometimes this involves trial and error—you may need to move the plant around the house until you find just the right spot.
 Too little light will result in poor growth and yellow leaves; too much light and it'll be scorched.
 Try to find somewhere that gets indirect morning or afternoon sun.
 If your maidenhair fern starts to brown off, cut the brown fronds back to the base and keep the plant moist.

 Watch out for scale, aphids or mealy bugs.
-Treat with an appropriate insecticide or pest oil, following the directions on the container.
-Black spots on the underside of the leaves will most probably be the reproductive spores of the plant, so don’t worry about them.
+Treat with an appropriate insecticide, following the directions on the container.
+Black spots on the underside of the leaves will most probably be the reproductive spores of the plant, so don't worry about them.
 Lack of water or humidity can cause leaf drop, and yellow fronds could be due to overwatering.